LazerHax/public-stuff/README.md

 - Dome, lounge (85ft) (ATSF)
 - Dome, default (85ft)

-those domes will be normal domes, not full domes
+those domes will be normal domes, not full domes. those might come at a later date.